google/wasefire/book/src/quick/README.md

 ## Run an applet

 Depending on your hardware, you can run the hello applet with:
-- `cargo xtask applet rust hello runner nordic` to run on an nRF52840 dev-kit
+- `cargo xtask applet rust hello runner nordic` to run on an nRF52840 dev-kit.
 - `cargo xtask applet rust hello runner host` to run on your desktop.
 - `cargo xtask applet rust hello runner host --web` to run on your desktop with a web UI.